Project

 Screen reader annotations

-When the total is updated, the screen reader readout should be “{userName}’s total for {month} is {amount} dollars.”
+The Solution: I implemented an ARIA-live region on the component container.
+This ensures that as the total updates, the screen reader automatically announces: “{userName}'s total for {month} is {amount} dollars."

 Next, we need to provide context for the "Edit" and "Remove" buttons.
 Otherwise a screen reader user may think "Edit what?" or "Remove what?"